Skip to content

 What happens after the MVP launches?

 You enter a build-measure-learn cycle.
 Analyze user behavior data, identify the highest-impact improvements, and ship iterative updates every 2 weeks.
-Budget 15-20% of your initial MVP cost monthly for this phase.
-The first 3 months post-launch are critical for refining product-market fit.
+Reserve steady engineering capacity for this phase — the first 3 months post-launch are where product-market fit is actually refined.

 Is Firebase good enough for an MVP backend?